CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Understanding the Causes of Hallucinations

+The proof is given in Section \ref{proof:hall}.
+The analysis of Theorem~\ref{thm:hall} establishes a framework for detecting model-generated artifacts by decomposing the coefficient space into high-risk (${\S}$) and safe (${\Sc}$) bands.
+The theorem demonstrates that CHEM is a faithful detector through $\HH_{\S} \geq (1-\mu) R_{\S} \error(\cdot)$, which guaranties that when a model is ``confidently wrong''—producing prediction intervals far from the ground truth—the metric scales linearly with the actual hallucination magnitude and cannot be zero.
+Simultaneously, the hallucination-free upper bound, $\HH_{\Sc} \leq (1+\nu)(1-R_{\S}) \error(\cdot)$, ensures specificity by proving that CHEM ignores the reconstruction noise where conformal coverage is maintained, thus avoiding false alarms.

+Theorem~\ref{thm:hall} further demonstrates that CHEM is explicitly linked to the overall reconstruction error $\mathcal{E}$.
+This, in turn, highlights the importance of determining how network parameters, particularly depth, neuron count, and input image size, control the formation of these artifacts.
+We investigate this in the following section.

-\cvprsection{Understanding the Causes of Hallucinations}
+\section{Understanding the Causes of Hallucinations}

-For the ground truth mapping $\mathcal{M}$ it obviously holds $\operatorname{H}(\M) = 0$ since $B_\alpha(\M(\cdot)) \supset \{\M(\cdot)\}$ for any $\alpha$.
-This means that there is at least one mapping that never hallucinates.
-This brings us to the question: Does there exist a neural network that never hallucinates, or $\Phi(\cdot) = \M(\cdot)$ almost everywhere?
-And if such a network does not exist, what causes hallucinations in its predictions?
-This question corresponds to grasping the boundary of $B_\alpha(\Phi(X))$, which differentiates between hallucinated and non-hallucinated cases.
-Investigating the causes of hallucinations not only offers a deeper insight into the capacity of neural networks, but could also potentially generate new strategies to eliminate them.

-Since images can be regarded as discrete representations of real-world scenes \cite{barrett2013foundations}, in this section, we consider learning a general mapping $\M : \C(\Omega) \rightarrow \C(\Omega)$ with U-shaped networks where $\C(\Omega)$ contains all continuous functions.
+To gain a deeper understanding of the origins of hallucinations, we conduct a more detailed discussion of the error analysis, which is tightly associated with hallucination-prone regions (Theorem~\ref{thm:hall}).
+This investigation is based on the analysis of the error bounds of deep learning methods for imaging tasks.
+Since images can be regarded as discrete representations of real-world scenes \cite{barrett2013foundations}, in this section, we consider learning a general mapping $\M : \C(\Omega) \rightarrow \C(\Omega)$ with neural networks where $\C(\Omega)$ contains all continuous functions.
 Therefore, the discussion will include an examination of the discretization error to provide a better understanding of hallucination, which is more directly related to real-world scenes.

 Let $\xi := \{ \xi_1, \xi_2,\dots, \xi_t \} \subset \Omega$ be a set of sample locations.
 We denote by $S(f,\xi)$ a sample vector (or a discrete image) of a function (or a continuous scene) $f\in \C(\Omega)$ on $\xi$, i.e., $S(f,\xi) = (f(\xi_1), f(\xi_2), \dots, f(\xi_t))^\top$.
 We denote $\Pi_m$ as the collection of all polynomials in $d$ variables of coordinate-wise degree no more than $m$.
 For error analysis, we require the modulus of continuity of $f \in \C(\Omega)$, which is given by